gatein/gatein-portal/portal/README.md

 # Deployment descriptor

-A simplified and improved navigation XML format has been introduced allowing to reduce the boiler plate and provide new features.
+A simplified and improved navigation XML format has been introduced with the following goals:

+- reduce  boiler plate
+- harmonize XML, i.e use the same term everywhere and make consistent
+    - replace `title` and `label` by `display-name`
+    - replace `page-reference` by `page-ref` to be similar to `application-ref` and `portlet-ref`
+    - etc...
+- deliver new features

 ## Navigation 2.0